Johnny Yune: Career

 Yune also appeared in his own special on NBC.

 He played a Mongolian named "Jon Yune" in the 1979 movie Meteor, and performed as a stand-up comedian in the 1980s.

 Yune performed at the 1988 Summer Olympics at Seoul, along with Bob Hope and Brooke Shields.

 From 1989 to 1990, he hosted The Johnny Yune Show (자니윤쇼), the first Americanized talk show in Korea.
 Singer Jo Young-nam was a co-MC.
 The show was a hit, but only after a year, Yune decided to leave KBS due to limited freedom of the media.

 Politics

 Yune was an alternate delegate at the 1988 Republican National Convention, where he sang the U.S. national anthem on August 16, 1988.

 He was appointed auditor of the Korea Tourism Organization in 2014 by the Park Geun-hye administration.
 His appointment provoked controversy, as his critics questioned his lack of business experience and close ties to the then-president.
 He held the job for two years.

 Personal life

 Johnny Yune married a Korean American named Julia Yune in 1999; they divorced in 2010.
-He regained his Korean citizenship in 2013.
+He regained his South Korean citizenship in 2013.

+Health issues and death

 Yune was diagnosed with dementia in 2017.
 He died in Southern California on March 8, 2020, at the age of 83; per his wishes his body was donated to medical science.